Security and privacy

 Local protection on the device

-The app stores local secrets -- the derived key, the encryption password, and migration metadata -- in the operating system's secure storage:
+The app keeps local secrets — the derived key, the encryption password, and migration metadata — in the operating system's secure storage:

-All values are stored with user-scoped keys, which prevents cross-account access on the same device.
+All values are stored with user-scoped keys, preventing cross-account access on the same device.

 App lock

 In Settings you can enable app lock.
-When enabled, if the app spends more than 5 minutes in the background, it locks and requires local authentication to reopen:
+When enabled, if the app spends more than 5 minutes in the background, it locks and asks for local authentication to reopen:

 - Face ID or Touch ID on Apple